operasoftware/operaprestodriver/README.md

 [Selenium](http://code.google.com/p/selenium) project.

-__Note that OperaDriver is only compatible with Presto-based Operas up until 12.16, and not for the Blink-basedd Opera 15 onwards.__
+__Note that OperaDriver is only compatible with Presto-based Operas up until 12.16.
+Blink-based Operas (15 and onwards) are not supported.__

 WebDriver is a general purpose library for automating web browsers.
 It can drive the browser running various tests on your web pages, just